The Sold-Out Jeans Meghan Markle Loves for Dates with Prince Harry Are Back in Stock

 Buy It!
 The Looker Ankle Fray in Love Gun, $228; motherdenim.com

-Don’t stress if you miss out on snagging a pair of Markle’s go-to Mother denim jeans: the brand is coveted by tons of stylish celebs and there are plenty of other amazingly cool styles to shop until the next restock.
+Don’t stress if you miss out on snagging a pair of Markle’s go-to MOTHER jeans during their restock: Revolve.com has a few currently still in stock and since the brand is coveted by tons of stylish celebs there are plenty of other amazingly cool styles to shop until the next restock.
 Scroll down to shop styles seen on Alessandra Ambrosio, Kristen Bell, Lucy Hale and Kate Moss.

 Kristen Bell